FzRsLLaSheR/ShadowSync/README.md

 ## ⚙️ How it Works

 1. **File Enumeration**: Recursively scans a specified directory and filters files based on extension and size.
-2. **File Transfer**: Files are uploaded to a remote WebDAV-like endpoint using HTTP PUT requests.
+2.  **File Transfer via WebDAV**: Files are uploaded to a remote WebDAV server using HTTP PUT requests, a common method for remote file storage and transfer.
 3. **Obfuscation**: Sensitive data like URLs and credentials are obfuscated using ROT13 and XOR.
-4. **Network Simulation**: Mimics exfiltration patterns by sending files over HTTP(S).
+4. **Network Simulation**: Mimics exfiltration patterns by sending files over HTTP(S) using WebDAV.

 ---